Yuriko Yamaguchi (sculptor)

 Yuriko Yamaguchi (born 1948) is a Japanese-born American contemporary sculptor and printmaker.
 Using more natural mediums, she creates abstract designs that are used to reflect deeper symbolistic ideas.
-She currently resides near Washington, DC.
+She currently resides near Washington, D.C..

 Early life and education

 Yamaguchi was born in Osaka, Japan in 1948.
 Unable to speak English, she moved to the United States at the age of twenty-three and used art as an outlet for expression.
-It was in this time where she began to build sculptures which incorporated multiple mediums, including wood and wire.
+It was at this time where she began to build sculptures which incorporated multiple mediums, including wood and wire.
 Such materials were used to symbolize delicacy and simplicity within Japanese culture – a life from which she gained much artistic inspiration.

 She attended the University of California, Berkeley, graduating in 1974 with a BA degree.
 She went on to undertake directed study at Princeton University, and completed a Master of Fine Arts at University of Maryland, College Park in 1979.